 States, Australia and Britain.
 The 25-year Okinawa Centenarian

 After examining over six hundred Okinawan centenarians (people who live to 100 or more) and numerous other elderly Okinawans, it became clear to researchers that their robust good health was mainly due to their traditional dietary and lifestyle practices.

-It was found that the traditional Okinawan diet contained high amounts of rice and other grains, high amounts of vegetables, fruits and legumes (particularly soybeans), moderate alcohol intake, very little red meat but at least 3 servings a week of fish (particularly salmon, tuna and mackerel which are all rich in healthy omega-3 fat).
+It was found that the traditional Okinawan diet contained high amounts of sweet potato and other vegetables, rice, fruit and legumes (particularly soybeans), moderate alcohol intake, very little red meat but at least 3 servings a week of fish (particularly salmon, tuna and mackerel which are all rich in healthy omega-3s).